 WHY IS THE ADOPTION OF VR TOOLS IMPORTANT FOR THE DEVELOPMENT TOWARDS INDUSTRY 4.0?

-Virtual Reality (VR) is a technology which enables to generate a virtual environment, either to simulate the real world (for example with CAD models), or enabling to visualize phenomena otherwise invisible to the human eye (for example simulating assembly process).
-TechViz VR software has already helped business with different Use Case of using VR in a manufacturing line.
+Virtual Reality (VR) is a technology which enables to generate a virtual environment, either to simulate the real world (for example with CAD models in virtual reality), or enabling to visualize phenomena otherwise invisible to the human eye (for example simulating assembly process).
+TechViz VR collaboration software has already helped business with different Use Case of using VR in a manufacturing line.

 The factory of the future should be able to adapt to the new market trends, as product life cycle become shorter and shorter, while consumers demand personalized high-quality products.
 As a consequence, manufacturing companies are looking to optimize their production process to:

 - Reduce downtime manufacturing

 Most of today’s “digital champions” have identified the types of technologies they need in their process thanks to the added value they can provide to their customers.
 These technologies mostly improve the company’s performances, or help them extract and transmit the information.
 These new business process rely on software with the highest data security to record, evaluate and optimize their product in real-time, at each manufacturing stage.